How big are the California fires? See size, shape of the blazes with our map

 As wildfires continue to blaze through California, use our interactive map to see the perimeter of the fires.

-Overnight the Maria fire ignited northwest of Los Angeles, as of last report it was at 8,000 acres and had evacuated more than 7,000 residents.
+Early Friday morning, the Maria fire ignited northwest of Los Angeles, as of last report Friday evening it was at more than 9,400 acres and had destroyed two homes, threatened 2,700 more, and caused the evacuation of 10,800 residents.

-A brush fire, the Hillside fire, near San Bernardino erupted Thursday morning, destroying six homes.
+Earlier this week a brush fire, the Hillside fire, near San Bernardino destroying six homes.

-In Southern California, firefighters are battling the Easy fire, 60 percent contained as of Thursday evening and the Getty fire, which has consumed more than 700 acres on a hillside in West Los Angeles.
+In Southern California, firefighters have been battling the Easy fire, 80 percent contained as of Friday afternoon, the 46 fire, and the Getty fire, which has consumed more than 700 acres on a hillside in West Los Angeles.

 The Oak fire just north on U.S. 101 has also kept Los Angeles County firefighters busy.